Maximizing Endurance: Capillary Density Training

 Protein for Muscle Repair and Growth

 Protein intake is also crucial for muscle repair and growth following intense training sessions.
-Consuming high-quality protein sources like lean meats, dairy products, legumes, and plant-based proteins can aid in muscle recovery and support the development of new capillaries in response to training stimuli.
+Consuming high-quality protein sources like lean meats, dairy products, legumes, and plant-based proteins can aid in muscle recovery and support adaptive muscle growth.
+While a nutritious diet rich in protein supports overall training adaptation, it is primarily the physical stimulus from aerobic exercise that leads to new capillary formation (angiogenesis); dietary protein does not directly increase capillary numbers.

 Vitamins and Minerals for Cardiovascular Health